hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Source:  Excerpt from G. E. P. Box's *Discussion* of David Draper (1995), "Assessment and Propagation of Model Uncertainty" (with discussion), *Journal of the Royal Statistical Society*, Series B, 57 (1):  45–97.

-## Required reading for all applied statisticians and data professionals
+## Required reading for all applied statisticians and data professionals (IMHO)

 D. G. Altman and J. M. Bland, 1995: Absence of evidence is not evidence of absence. *British Medical Journal*, 311: 485.